59: BROWNS AND NYMPHALIDS

 59.011 Gatekeeper in the steady drizzle at Tag Loop, July 28th 2010.
 My first ever sighting of this species.

-59.019 Dark Green Fritillary nectaring on the garden Buddleia along with a Painted Lady (left), Aug.
+59.019 Dark Green Fritillary nectaring on the garden Buddleia at Skircoat Green along with a Painted Lady (left), Aug.
 2nd 2019.
 It was a fantastic year for Painted Lady immigration so I wasn't at all surprised when no less than six were present at one time on the Buddleia bush below my bedroom window.
 What did make me give it a second look however was when this scarce Calderdale visitor turned up.
 It stayed to feed for a minute or so allowing me to grab a few photos - great stuff!

 59.019 Dark Green Fritillary details above.